rust-lang/book/src/ch17-04-streams.md

 </Listing>

-However, since there are no delays between messages, this timeout does not change the behavior of the program.
+However, because there are no delays between messages, this timeout does not change the behavior of the program.
 Let’s add a variable delay to the messages we send.
 In `get_messages`, we use the `enumerate` iterator method with the `messages` array so that we can get the index of each item we are sending along